-And then what does a family do when the bank that holds their key documents is no longer existence?
-What happens when the Social Security office is no longer standing and his records are no longer accessible?
+And then what does a family do when the bank that holds their key documents is no longer in existence?
+What happens when the Social Security Office is no longer standing and records are no longer accessible?
 And so, we are working on making sure that American residents understand the importance of digitizing the critical documents that guide their lives.

-Terrorism related threats to the United States also continued to evolve several recent violent attacks against minority communities, schools, houses of worship and mass transit have demonstrated the dynamic and complex nature of the threat environment currently facing the United States.
+Terrorism related threats to the United States also continue to evolve.
+Several recent violent attacks against minority communities, schools, houses of worship and mass transit have demonstrated the dynamic and complex nature of the threat environment currently facing the United States.

 And these events have gripped international attention.

-In the hands of on collective ability to prevent all forms of terrorism and targeted violence as a top priority of our department and of this administration.
-We must make an effort to carry out an attack and reduce the potential for loss of life by preventing acts of violence with our partners across the country.
+Enhancing our collective ability to prevent all forms of terrorism and targeted violence is a top priority of our Department and of this Administration.
+We must it harder to carry out an attack and reduce the potential for loss of life by preventing acts of violence with our partners across the country.

 We're focused on empowering these partners, ensuring they have the resources, training and guidance needed to effectively protect their communities.